Chemistry is a fascinating subject. And what better way to learn than through science experiments?

-Here are 8 hands on science experiments for kids over the school holiday.
-These experiments are great for older children, or with assistance from Mum or Dad.
-So why not pick an experiment together to help engage your kids in science and prepare them for the year ahead.
+Here are 8 hands-on science experiments for kids over the school holiday.
+These experiments are great for older children, or with assistance from mum or dad.
+They can be done at home with ingredients you already have on hand.

 Follow these instructions to learn about acids and bases using red cabbage.